What is Sclerotherapy?

 • Infection: Proper hygiene during administration can largely eliminate this risk.

-Despite the potential side effects, it’s important to remember that Trimix is considered a reliable treatment for ED.
+Despite the potential side effects, it’s important to remember that Trimix is considered a reliable method to address symptoms of ED.
 Always use the medication as directed by your healthcare provider and promptly report any persistent side effects.

 smiling man who is happy about not having any trimix side effects